Building implosion: Historical overview

 Evolution in the mastery of controlled demolition led to the world record demolition of the Seattle Kingdome on March 26, 2000.

 In 1997, the Royal Canberra Hospital in Canberra, Australia, was demolished.
 The main building did not fully disintegrate and had to be manually demolished.
 The explosion during the initial demolition attempt was not contained on the site and large pieces of debris were projected towards spectators 500 m away, in a location considered safe for viewing.
 A twelve-year-old girl was killed instantly, and nine others were injured.
 Large fragments of masonry and metal were found 650 m from the demolition site.

 On October 24, 1998, the J. L. Hudson Department Store and Addition in Detroit, Michigan became the tallest, and the largest, building ever imploded.

-On February 23, 2007 an unfinished Intel building known as the Intel Shell was imploded in Austin, Texas, which was halted in April 2001.
+On February 25, 2007, an unfinished Intel building known as the Intel Shell, on which construction had been halted in April 2001, was imploded in Austin, Texas.

+The 2008 movie The Dark Knight features the demolition of the former Brach's candy factory in Chicago, disguised as a building complex in Gotham City being attacked.

 On December 13, 2009, an unfinished 31-story condominium tower, known as the Ocean Tower (The Leaning Tower of South Padre Island), was imploded in South Padre Island, Texas.
 Construction on the new tower had begun in 2006, but it had been sinking unevenly during construction, which halted in 2008, and could not be saved.
 It is believed to be one of the tallest reinforced concrete structures ever imploded.

 Building implosion has been successfully used at Department of Energy sites such as the Savannah River Site (SRS) in South Carolina and the Hanford Site in Washington.
-The SRS 185-3K or "K" Area Cooling Tower, built in 1992 to cool the water from the K Reactor, was no longer needed when the Cold War ended and was safely demolished by explosive demolition on May 25, 2010.
+The SRS 185-3K or "K" Area Cooling Tower, built in 1992 to cool the water from the K Reactor, was no longer needed when the Cold War ended and was safely demolished by explosives demolition on May 25, 2010.

-The Hanford Site Buildings 337, 337B, and the 309 Exhaust Stack, built in the early 1970s and vacated in the mid-2000s due to deteriorating physical condition, were safely razed by explosive demolition on October 9, 2010.
+The Hanford Site Buildings 337, 337B, and the 309 Exhaust Stack, built in the early 1970s and vacated in the mid-2000s due to deteriorating physical condition, were safely razed by explosives on October 9, 2010.